mesowx/FBFC-API-Workshop/Getting Setup.md

 You can also open that navigator.app application, and in it you will see "launch" buttons for jupyter notebooks, which are what you want.

+#### Adding Missing Libraries

+Anaconda has a lot, but there are some things it does not have.
 To install a library which is not available in the default anaconda installation, you can attempt to use the navigator to add packages using the _Environments_ tab.
 This, however, is not always functional, and you might want to use a terminal and the commands shown later in the terminal commands section of this guide.

 ### Linux Installation

 If you are using linux for this tutorial, we are more or less going to assume you can find and install your own packages.
-If not we're here to help, since we spend a lot of time using these packages on Ubunutu.
+If not we're here to help, since we spend a lot of time using these packages on Ubuntu.

-### If you are comfortable in terminals, try this:

-Once you complete that download,
+## Terminal Commands

+While we don't want you to have to use the terminal for anything here, sometimes it is an easier way to get things set up.
+Fortunately, conda gives users the same commands whether they are using Windows, OSX or Linux.
+Some valuable commands are:

+* `conda install [package]` This can be used to install something that is missing
+* `conda install -c [source] [package]` This command will install something and tells anaconda where to look for it
+* `jupyter notebook` will open up your notebook session if you can't or don't want to find the icon for that application
+* `ipython` will open a terminal-based interactive python environment

+### Some more advanced terminal options

+You can improve your python experience by creating a virtual environment that you run our exercises in.
+Here is a set of commands you could use to do so.

 1. open a command prompt and verify your anaconda installation by typing conda info.
 If the current version comes up, you're good to go.
 2. Now we can set up a clean working environment!
 Simply type conda create -n apiworkshop anaconda to create a new virtual environment that installs all of the common python libraries.
 3. Once that process is completed, activate this environment by typing source activate apiworkshop.
 4. Now, run conda install -c scitools cartopy fulfill the course requirements.
 Lastly, navigate to your git clone of the workshop repo, and type ipython notebook.
 Your notebooks should be good to go!
-5.
-Cool, so what are these Jupyter/iPython notebooks anyway?
-Simply put, they are interactive, shareable notebooks containing live code and visualizations.
-These notebooks are perfect for teaching, as they allow us to add markup and visuals right in line with our code.
-You're viewing all of this in a Jupyter notebook!
-The notebook consists of cells which contain code or markdown.
-These cells are ran when you press play on the top menu.
-Like the python interpreter, these cells are executed line by line, so always run cells in order from top to bottom.

 ### Questions?
 Problems?